-This policy explains the rules for determining whether you have made sufficient academic progress in relation to the rule in The Open University's Academic Regulations 2019/20 (Apprentices) D1(b) which states:
+This policy explains the rules for determining whether you have made sufficient academic progress in relation to the rule in The Open University's

+Academic Regulations 2022/23 (Apprentices) D1(b) which states:

 "You will not be eligible to be enrolled for further modules unless you have made sufficient academic progress in your previous undergraduate studies.
-Your Apprenticeship Programme Delivery Manager (APDM) and Practice Tutor will be able to advise whether you are making suitable progress, and will be able to support you in making an application for permission to undertake further study if you are not deemed to be making suitable progress.
-Full rules and procedures are set out within the Academic Progress Policy 2019/20 (Apprentices).
+Your Apprenticeship Enrolment and Support Team(AEST) and Practice Tutor will be able to advise whether you are making suitable progress and will be able to support you in making an application for permission to undertake further study if you are not deemed to be making suitable progress.
+Full rules and procedures are set out within the Academic Progress Policy 2022/23 (Apprentices).
 If you are unable to successfully complete a module, this may have implications on your ability to continue with the Apprenticeship Programme".

 This policy also outlines the guidance and support you will be offered to help you to apply to return to study, following a study restriction, and who (if applicable) is required to provide permission for you to continue to study as an Apprentice.
-Returning to study outside of the Apprenticeship Programme will require you to self-fund any fees (as advertised on the Open University website and governed by the Fee Rules) and abide by all other regulations applicable to Open University students.
+Returning to study outside of the Apprenticeship Programme will require you to self-fund any fees (as advertised on the Open University website and governed by the Fee Rules) and abide by all other regulations applicable to Open University Students.

-For specific guidance on how this policy may relate to your personal circumstances, please contact your Apprenticeship Programme Delivery Manager (APDM) or equivalent contact.
+For specific guidance on how this policy may relate to your personal circumstances, please contact the Apprenticeship Enrolment and Support Team (AEST) or equivalent contact.